shadowwalker/next-pwa/README.md

 1. [Common UX pattern to ask user to reload when new service worker is installed](https://github.com/shadowwalker/next-pwa/blob/master/examples/lifecycle/pages/index.js#L26-L38)
 2. Use a convention like `{command: 'doSomething', message: ''}` object when `postMessage` to service worker.
 So that on the listener, it could do multiple different tasks using `if...else...`.
+3. When you debugging service worker, constantly `clean application cache` to reduce some flaky errors.

 ## Reference